Menu

 A Sunday roast in front of a fire at The Mariners in Rock

-Farm reared meats and garden vegetables washed down with a Cornish wine or ale equates to a top tasting, fresh and seasonal feed.
-Throw in cosy interiors, a log burner, beautiful beer garden, soul-stirring views of country or coast, and top-notch service - and the result is a dining experience with a bona fide difference.
+Farm-reared meats and garden vegetables washed down with a Cornish wine or ale equates to a top-tasting, fresh and seasonal feed.
+Throw in cosy interiors, a log burner, a beautiful beer garden, soul-stirring views of country or coast, and top-notch service - and the result is a dining experience with a bona fide difference.

 With its bold reputation as a foodie’s destination, Cornwall’s local produce is used by a host of top-notch chefs to serve up some seriously special cuisine – including the humble roast dinner – at a selection of swoon-worthy spaces.
 Imagine tucking into a succulent joint of tender beef or wholesome nut roast while gazing across the river, ocean or moorland for a truly immersive gastronomic stay.